SOMERVILLE, William Lyon (1886-1965)

 HAMILTON, ONT., Carnegie Library, 1910.
 Somerville collaborated with Alfred Chapman of Toronto and they were one of 20 architects from Canada and the United States who submitted a design in this important competition.
 They were not one of three finalists, and the winners were Stuart Pavey of London, Ont. with Harold E. Shorey and Atwell J. King of Montreal.
 However, their winning design was rejected because it was mistakenly assumed they were Americans who had submitted their entry from a New York City address.
 The commission was later awarded to A.W.
 Peene of Hamilton (inf.
 Robert Hamilton).

 TOWN OF MOUNT ROYAL, QUE., Model City Housing Co., 1920 (Gazette [Montreal], 6 Feb.
 1920, 6).
-A total of 67 designs were sent in for this post-war housing competition, and William L. Sommerville of Toronto received a First Prize of $150. for his plan for a detached 6-room house.
+A total of 67 designs were sent in for this post-war housing competition, and William L. Somerville of Toronto received a First Prize of $150. for his plan for a detached 6-room house.

 CANADA, Canadian Historic Sites Markers, 1922.
 Somerville was among 55 to 60 architects and artists who submitted a design, and he received Second Prize of $150. for his design of a standard monument to mark historic sites and properties across Canada (Ottawa Journal, 1 Dec.
 1922, 17; Detroit Free Press, 8 Dec.
 1922, 7; C.R., xxxvi, 13 Dec.
 1922, p.
 1195).
 The First Premium was awarded to C.P.
 Meredith of Ottawa.